 Just to outfit your body for the purposes of comfort and frostbite avoidance.

-But if there's any chance we're going to run outside or otherwise break a sweat during winter, it's only because there's a veritable panoply—a panoply we tell you—of handsome activewear capable of making cold-weather exercise not entirely terrible.
+Because if there's any chance you're going to run outside or otherwise break a sweat during the coldest months, then you're going to need an arsenal of handsome, functional activewear that's capable of making cold-weather exercise not entirely terrible.

-The Base Layers: Extra-cold workouts, from running to skiing, require a solid base.
+Extra-cold workouts, from running to skiing, require a solid base.
 Swaddle your body in Smartwool.
 Their base layers include 100% Merino wool options that are comfortable, breathable and odor resistant.
 Smartwool, $70 and up

-The Half-Zip: The half-zip pullover is a breathable, layering workhorse.
+The half-zip pullover is a breathable, layering workhorse.
 This fitted number is made with seamless construction to keep you comfortable and chafe-free, and it's vented for airflow.
 Lululemon, $118

-The Jacket: Nothing derails a run faster than wind and rain.
+Nothing derails a run faster than wind and rain.
 Minimize both with this three-layer waterproof shell dubbed the Storm Racer Jacket.
 The double-zip construction is great for layering and ventilation, and when the weather clears, the jacket packs into its own neat little pouch.
 Patagonia, $269

-The Socks: You won't get far without a pair of good socks.
+You won't get far without a pair of good socks.
 These wool crew socks are up to the task.
 Stance, $25

-The Hat: This soft, midweight beanie and its fleece ear band will help you stay warm without overheating.
+This soft, midweight beanie and its fleece ear band will help you stay warm without overheating.
 The North Face, $28